Best Fishing Lures for Fall & Winter: A Beginner-Friendly Guide

 Soft Plastic Minnow

 Ideal for early winter or cooling temperatures.
-Mimics dying baitfish extremely well.
+It mimics injured or dying baitfish extremely well.

 • Size: 3.5–5 inch